efdevcon/DIPs/DIPs/DIP-5.md

 - helps user downloads status app, which can be used on the show
 - allows any dApp developer to develop applications that interface with the card with the tap of the card on the browser

-Such a dApp could be a redeem dApp, developped by Status, this dApp allowing users to retrieve assets coming preloaded with the card on the wallet of their choice.
+Such a dApp could be a redeem dApp, developed by Status, this dApp allowing users to retrieve assets coming preloaded with the card on the wallet of their choice.

 ## Abstract